cygnyx/markover.js/README.md

 The format of the display document is largely controlled by the `CSS`.
 Part of the `CSS` is based on the [highlight.js](https://highlightjs.org/) rendering style.
 The following `stylesheet` details how the rest of the document is displayed.

+Is this necessary?
+No. Instead of including the stylesheet here, you can link to a stylesheet in the header section.
+Or, parts of the the style can be included in the header.
+For example, there are standard `highlight.js` style sheets available on `CDNs` that can be included for the language syntax highlighting.
+In this case, I wanted a little more control over the presentation on screen and in print.
+I've included the entire style sheet here.

 #### Vanilla style